GSP

 The tzsetup utility reads a database of timezone information and presents a menu allowing the user to select a specific zone without knowing the details of the database layout.
 The selected zone is installed as the system default zone.
 The tzsetup utility also determines whether any adjustment is necessary for systems where the hardware clock does not keep UTC.

-It is possible to short-circuit the menu system by specifying a default on the command line; this is intended mainly for pre-configured installation scripts.
+It is possible to short-circuit the menu system by specifying the location of a zoneinfo_file or the name of the zoneinfo_name on the command line; this is intended mainly for pre-configured installation scripts or people who know which zoneinfo they want to install.

 The contents of the timezone database are indexed by /usr/share/zoneinfo/zone.tab.
 This file lists, for each timezone data file, the ISO 3166 territory code, approximate geographical coordinates (in ISO 6709 format), and location within the territory.